ePages-de/epages-devportal/_posts/2019/2019-12-03-code-quality-at-epages.md

 In fact, my internal survey reveals a wide range of tools being used by my fellow colleagues, including, but not limited to, xxx (to the one person who answered "None": I'd be interested in your reasons).

-When asked about the greatest benefits code reviews give them, xxx
+When asked about the greatest benefits of code reviews, most answers my colleagues gave fall into one of three categories: Catching bugs, ensuring consistency and legibility, and knowledge transfer.

-But let's not conceal the major pain points expressed in the survey: xxx Can you relate?

-One interesting takeaway is that a surprisingly high percentage (xx%) sometimes read their own pull request changes on GitHub - apparently a perspective change helps finding issues in your own code.
+One interesting takeaway is that a surprisingly high percentage (94%) sometimes read their own pull request changes on GitHub - apparently a perspective change helps finding issues in your own code.

+When asked about the greatest pain points, most complaints were about too big change sets, that is pull requests.
+So if you don't want to disappoint your coworkers, try to keep the changes introduced at once as small as possible.
+The earlier this is considered in the agile product development cycle, the easier it is for a developer to adhere to this rule.

 ## Pair programming